Back to Learn

 Diversification Factor

-Position sizing contributes to the diversification component of your EPR score.
+Position sizing contributes to the diversification component of your EPR score

 Security Type Awareness

-EPR distinguishes between broad market funds and individual securities when evaluating concentration.
+EPR distinguishes between broad market funds and individual securities when evaluating concentration

-Note: Equily surfaces this information to help you understand your portfolio's structural characteristics.
+Equily surfaces this information to help you understand your portfolio's structural characteristics.
 This is educational analysis, not financial advice.

 Key Takeaways